ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 # WordPress Theme Development Automation with Gulp

-I think the most common thing as web developers do is to reload the browser after each change in our code.
-What if we are testing in more than one browser or mobile devices, we will have to hit the refresh button on every single screen.
-What if something is responsible for doing this for us.

-Another thing is image compression, what if we setup a tool to auto compressing images for us once we put it in the images folder, think about automating everything we do everyday by hand, Sass compile, file concatenation.

 In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance your theme development process by putting together an automated workflow.

 ## Why You Need to Automate Your Development Workflow